shahmilav/blog/src/posts/england/day8__westminster-british-museum.md

 ## Westminster Abbey

-First, we went to the British Museum.
+First, we decided to go to the to the British Museum.
 We took the hop-on hop-off bus to the stop at Covent Garden, from which you can walk to the museum, but my last-minute research using the bus wifi made me change the plan. _We should go to the Westminster Abbey first since that closes first!_

 We did just that and got off at the Westminster station.
 From here, we had an excellent view of Big Ben and the Houses of Parliament.